 The length of assignment is one-year (non-renewable).
-The inclusive dates of the official fellowship are February 1, 2016- January 31, 2017; however, these dates can be slightly adjusted to accommodate academic semester needs.
+The dates of the official fellowship are February 1, 2018 - January 31, 2019; however, these dates can be slightly adjusted to accommodate academic semester needs.

 How to Apply

 (See also: Creating an Application)

-Interested students should discuss this fellowship with their State Sea Grant Program or Project Director.
-Applications must be submitted to the state Sea Grant program by February 13, 2015.
-Each Sea Grant program may select and forward to the NSGO no more than six (6) applicants selected according to criteria used by the NSGO in the national competition.
+Interested students should discuss this fellowship with their State Sea Grant Program Director.
+Applications must be submitted to the state Sea Grant program by February 21, 2017.
+Each Sea Grant program may select and forward to the national competition no more than six (6) applicants selected according to criteria listed in the federal funding opportunity.

-Applications must come from Sea Grant programs and must be submitted through www.Grants.gov no later than 5:00 pm EDT on March 31, 2015.
-The competitive selection process and subsequent notification to the eligible Sea Grant Programs or Projects will be completed by June 2015.
+Applications to the national competition must come from Sea Grant programs, not individual applicants and must be submitted through www.Grants.gov no later than 5:00 pm EDT on April 7, 2017.
+The competitive selection process and subsequent notification to the eligible Sea Grant Programs or Projects will be completed by June 2017.

 Stipend and Expenses (2018 fellows)

-1. Two signed letters of recommendation, including one from the student's major professor; if no major professor exists, a faculty person academically knowing the applicant best may be substituted.
+1. Two signed letters of recommendation, including one from the student's major professor; if no major professor exists, a faculty person academically familiar the applicant may be substituted.

-2. A personal education and career goal statement emphasizing the applicant's abilities and the applicant's expectations from the fellowship experience in the way of career development (1000 words or less).
-Placement preference in the Legislative or Executive Branches of the Government may be stated; this preference will be honored to the extent possible.
+2. A personal education and career goal statement emphasizing the applicant's abilities and the applicant's expectations from the fellowship experience in the way of career development (maximum of 1000 words).

 3. Personal and academic curriculum vitae (not to exceed two pages).